 He keeps the cynicism of both the play and Milestone’s movie but adds more humanizing touches, and even operating under the constraints of the production code censors, slips in just as many sly suggestive asides as Milestone in his pre-code environment with just a little sleight-of-word delivery.
 But for me the singular Hawks addition to the fine screenplay, much rewritten for the Hildy and Walter dynamic but remarkably faithful in the newsroom banter, is Hildy’s capper to the scene where the newsman heckle Molly to the point to brutality.
 Hildy escorts the devastated Molly (Helen Mack) from the press room, which goes quiet after the door closes and the reporters sink into the only shame they feel in the entire film, and then reenters to deliver, softly like a velvet blade, the line: “Gentlemen of the press.”

 His Girl Friday fell into the public domain decades ago and has proliferated in poor quality TV prints, VHS tapes, and DVD releases.
-Amazon Prime has a superior edition licensed from Sony Pictures, which owns the Columbia Studio catalog and mastered their version for original materials.
+Criterion Channel and Amazon Prime both present a superior edition licensed from Sony Pictures, which owns the Columbia Studio catalog and mastered their version for original materials.
 Forget those other fuzzy, hissy, unwatchable versions.
 This is the one to stream.

 Also on DVD and Blu-ray from Criterion in a deluxe special edition and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.